beesheer/reactbootstrapcoreui/README.md

-A skeleton react.js app.
+A skeleton single page app based on react.js cli.
 The following packages are used. redux, react-redux, react-router-dom, coreui, react-redux-thunk, react-redux-logger, cross-fetch, etc.

 Features:
 - Loading screen to intialize app